Rik-rut/Auto-Broll/README.md

 ## Model files (for local generation)

-If you want to generate images locally (`GENERATE_BROLL=true`), you need the pre-quantized Z-Image Turbo model files in the `z-image model/` directory:
+If you want to generate images locally (`GENERATE_BROLL=true`), you need the pre-quantized Z-Image Turbo model files.
+The good news: **they auto-download on first run!**

-- `transformer/config.json` — transformer architecture config
+The system will automatically download these files (~10 GB total) from HuggingFace to `z-image model/`:

 - `transformer/ZImageTurbo_quanto_bf16_int8.safetensors` — pre-quantized transformer (~6.4 GB)
 - `text_encoder/qwen3_quanto_bf16_int8.safetensors` — pre-quantized text encoder (~3.5 GB)
+- `vae/ZImageTurbo_VAE_bf16.safetensors` — VAE model
+- `scheduler/scheduler_config.json` — scheduler config
 - `tokenizer/` — Qwen2 tokenizer files
-- `vae/` — VAE model files
-- `scheduler/scheduler_config.json` — scheduler config

 These files use the mmgp int8 format (not the standard HuggingFace format).
 Total disk usage is ~10 GB (vs ~30 GB for the standard format).

-Contact the project maintainer for access to these model files, or check the Wan2GP project for the original quantized weights.
+**First run will take time** due to downloading.
+Subsequent runs are fast.

 ## Running it